I Get Lonely

 "I Get Lonely" is a song by American singer Janet Jackson from her sixth studio album, The Velvet Rope (1997).
 It was written by Jackson, Jimmy Jam and Terry Lewis and Jackson's then-husband, René Elizondo Jr. It was released on February 24, 1998, by Virgin Records as the album's third single.
 The track is a departure from Jackson's signature brand of crossover dance-pop and R&B into a pure R&B and soul vibe.
 Lyrically, it expresses loneliness and the desire for an estranged lover.
 A remixed version of the song featured American R&B group Blackstreet.

-"I Get Lonely" became Jackson's eighteenth consecutive top-ten hit on the US Billboard Hot 100, setting a record as the only female artist in history to achieve that feat.
+The Blackstreet duet version of "I Get Lonely" became Jackson's eighteenth consecutive top-ten hit on the US Billboard Hot 100, setting a record as the only female artist in history to achieve that feat.
 The song received a BMI Pop Award for "Most Played Song" and a Grammy Award nomination for Best Female R&B Vocal Performance, and was later included on Janet's second greatest hits album Number Ones (2009).
 Its music video, directed by Paul Hunter, received positive reception for its abounding sex appeal.